 Learn how you can manage and alleviate your current side effects while actively working to prevent a relapse or secondary cancer using evidence-based, non-toxic therapies.

-Click the orange button to the right to learn more about what you can start doing today.
+Click the orange button to the right to learn more.

 “Although PTSD is primarily known to develop in individuals following a traumatic event such as a serious accident or natural disaster, it can also occur in patients diagnosed with cancer.”
 MyContinue reading

-“If you are experiencing symptoms of PTSD, it’s important that you get the help you need.
+“If you are experiencing symptoms of Post Traumatic Stress Disorder, it’s important that you get the help you need.
 Many people have recovered from PTSD through treatment… EmotionallyContinue reading

 Whether you happen to be a paid professional or a family member, being a caregiver is a big responsibility.
 You’re in charge of looking after someone who is likely vulnerable and unable to do many thingsContinue reading

 “A recent study showed approximately one-fifth of patients with cancer experienced post-traumatic stress disorder (PTSD) several months after diagnosis, and many of these patients continued to liveContinue reading

 Medical alert systems, fall monitor, medical-emergency-response-system (MERS), or personal-emergency-response-system (PERS.)
 These systems provide seniors with a tool for independent living, as well asContinue reading

 “Oncology nurses specialize in offering medical care to cancer patients.
 Becoming an oncology nurse may be the right choice for you if you want to meet the needs of cancer patients.”
 LookingContinue reading